Wundr-Space/portable-context-framework/mcp-server/README.md

 Generate a feature/user-story backlog and companion wiki markdown from captured sessions.
 The tool writes artifacts to `context-data/projects/<project>/backlog/` for import into Azure DevOps.

+See the step-by-step walkthrough in [BACKLOG_GUIDE.md](./BACKLOG_GUIDE.md) to seed sample data and verify outputs locally.

 ```json
 {
   "project": "orphai",